-Market performance

-International Insurance Market
+Market performance International Insurance Market

 At the end of 2008, the international insurance market in Guernsey consisted of 714 licensed or approved insurance entities, including 291 international insurers, 69 protected cell companies ("PCCs") with a total of 344 cells, 3 incorporated cell companies ("ICCs") and 7 incorporated cells.
 The size of the market has remained relatively stable during 2008 with 37 new licences issued and 28 licences surrendered.
-The hardening insurance market may lead to some growth in the captive sector during 2009.
+With the hardening of the insurance market, insurance managers are predicting growth in 2009.
 At the end of 2008, there were 23 licensed insurance managers with 3 having surrendered their licences due to merger or acquisition.